CodeYourFuture/syllabus/docs/js-core-2/week-1/homework.md

 ## 5) CodeWars (1 hour)
 https://docs.codeyourfuture.io/course-processes/running-the-course/codewars#codeyourfuture-collections

 Every week you need to complete at least three kata.
 Spend at least 20 minutes, three times a week, on your kata workout.
+You must be at **level 7 kyu** or below in this week of the course.

 Find the Collection for JS2 Week 2 on the CodeYourFuture account: https://www.codewars.com/users/CodeYourFuture/authored_collections

 ## 6) JavaScript Challenges (3 hours)